srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 ## Lab repository

-[Lab repository][lab-repo] by itself provides all necessary artefasts and guidelines to ramp-up your own lab alongisde with the following guidelines:
+[Lab repository][lab-repo] by itself provides all necessary artifacts and guidelines to ramp-up your own lab alongside with the following guidelines:

 :material-check: Intro and lab topology